A method that has helped considerably the rehabilitation of some craniofacial malformations (anomalies) is the distraction osteogenesis.

 - Hemifacial macrosomia

-- In the upper jaw in order to be moved forward and to be achieved the proper occlusion usually in cases of hypoplasia with or without cleft palate and alveolar).
+- In the upper jaw in order to be moved forward and to achieve the proper occlusion usually in cases of hypoplasia with or without cleft palate and alveolar).

 - In the middle part of the face, in cases of hypoplasia and obstructive sleep apnea (osteotomy Le Fort III).